Language: EN

 Through programming, we can create solutions that allow us to automate tasks, process data efficiently, build applications, and software systems.

 Programming predates the existence of computers and programming languages.
-Before electronics, programming was done mechanically, or hydraulically, for example.
+Before electronics, programming was done mechanically or hydraulically, for example.

 Programming is not writing code

-Programming languages are tools, not the end
+Programming languages are tools, they are not the end.

 • Being able to analyze a problem

-• Understand its structure
+• Understanding its structure

-• Propose a feasible and profitable solution
+• Proposing a feasible and profitable solution

 In summary, programming is a form of logical thinking and problem-solving.
 It is a skill that allows us to create creative and innovative solutions to complex problems.